 The souvenir soda cups can be refilled at virtually any permanent beverage counter or quick- or full-service restaurant inside the parks.
-In other words, really the only places that can’t fill them up are the beverage carts – but you can’t get fountain drinks at these, anyway.
-A good general rule of thumb to finding a participating refill location, all you have to do is look for the red bubble sign displayed in this photo:
+That is to say, really the only places that can’t fill them up are the beverage carts – but you can’t get fountain drinks at these, anyway.
+A good general rule of thumb to finding a participating refill location is to look for the red bubble sign displayed in this photo:

 We say a “general” rule because, of course, there are a few exceptions – some counters that don’t have the red sign will still give you discounted soda refills.
 The bottom line is this: if the venue is inside the theme parks and it sells fountain drinks, you should be able to get a discounted refill – just ask!

-For popcorn, there are four locations at each theme park where you can get discounted refills.
-To find these locations, look for the big popcorn machines:
+For popcorn, meanwhile, there are four locations at each theme park where you can get discounted refills.
+To find these spots, just look for the big popcorn machines: